winitzki/scall/tutorial/programming_dhall.md

 Zipping an empty list with any other list gives again an empty list.
 The remaining case is zipping two non-empty lists; we can convert those to the `NEL` type and then use the "padding" `zip` that is available for `NEL`.

-todo: explain how to implement padding zip for List: need to separate the cases of empty list and a non-empty list.
+todo: explain how to implement padding zip for List: need to separate the cases of empty list and a non-empty list. implement this code and test it.